Dakshya52/CodeGini/README.md

 # LLM Code Suggestion Plugin for VSCode

-This VSCode plugin integrates with multiple large language models (LLMs) such as Hugging Face, AWS Llama, and OpenAI GPT-4 to provide advanced code suggestions, refactoring, and completion features directly in your IDE.
+This VSCode plugin integrates with multiple large language models (LLMs) such as Hugging Face, AWS Llama, Cohere, and OpenAI GPT-4 to provide advanced code suggestions, refactoring, and completion features directly in your IDE.

 ![Workflow](Assets/CodeGini-Architecture.jpeg)